LongBu/AWS-SAP-C02-Study-Guide/README.md

   * pub/sub
   * up to 100,000 topics
 	 * integrates with SQS for fanout (SNS must be fifo)
-  * encryption (in flight via HTTP API [requres SSL certificate to enable]/at-rest using kms/client-side)
+  * encryption (in flight via HTTP API [requires SSL certificate to enable]/at-rest using kms/client-side)
   * access via IAM controls (regulates access to SNS API) and/or SNS Access Policies (cross-account access other and other services to write to SNS)
   * what can subscribe to SNS?
     * Platform application endpoint